caocscar/twitter-decahose-pyspark/README.md

 df.write.mode('append').parquet(folder)
 ```
 ### Complete Script
 Here is a sample script which combines everything we just covered.
-It extracts a four column DataFrame.
+It extracts a six column DataFrame.
 ```python
 import os